ppy/osu-wiki/news/2020-06-21-project-loved-june-2020.md

 200 BPM, 3:32 | 7.17★
 *description written by [Tenshichan](https://osu.ppy.sh/users/1101600)*

 Even though this was mapped long before Rohi became a Featured Artist in osu!, this is a good time to both celebrate the occasion and show the community what a great map \[\_-Kukkai-\_\] made.
-If you follow osu!catch mapping then you are probably already familiar with his mapping style, as he is a very active mapper.
-Compared to his ranked maps however, his unranked stuff usually goes beyond the ranking criteria and he presents you a lot of patterns that test your abilities.
-In Kakuzetsu Thanatos he utilized a lot of fast-paced patterns with strong hyperdash usage.
-Furthermore there are a handful of patterns that are difficult to keep a high accuracy on due to antiflow and strong hyperdashes which require good catcher control to be caught properly.
-All in all a fun map which truly deserves more attention.
+If you follow osu!catch mapping, then you are probably already familiar with his mapping style, as he is a very active mapper.
+Compared to his Ranked maps however, his unranked stuff usually goes beyond the ranking criteria and he presents you a lot of patterns that test your abilities.
+In *Kakuzetsu Thanatos*, he utilized a lot of fast-paced patterns with strong hyperdash usage.
+Furthermore, there are a handful of patterns that are difficult to keep a high accuracy on due to antiflow and strong hyperdashes which require good catcher control to be caught properly.
+All in all, this is a fun map which truly deserves more attention.

 [![](/wiki/shared/news/2020-06-21-project-loved-june-2020/catch/3-yuyushiki-of-nights.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})